weszuidema/Assignment_03/README.md

 <div class="bs-callout bs-callout-info">
 - Interpret the magnitude and statistical significance of the coefficient on `trust_neighbors`.
 - Plot the fitted values and confidence interval of the fitted values of regression vs. `exports`.
-- Plot the residuals of this regresion against the fitted values of the regression.
+- Plot the residuals of this regression against the fitted values of the regression.
 Do they appear to have constant variance?
 Are they approximately symmetric?
 - What is the null hypothesis of the t-test reported by `summary()`?
 Explain the meaning of the p-value.
   Be precise.
 Is the p-value the probability that the null hypothesis is correct?